packagexlabs/vision-sdk/README.md

 `callManifestAPIWith` method recieves the captured image and the API Key as parameters.

 # VisionSDK Android Integration

 The VisionSDK Android Integration is a barcode and QR code scanner framework for Android that provides a simple and efficient way to detect barcodes and QR codes in both manual and automatic capturing modes.
-It also includes OCR (Optical Character Recognition) capabilities for text detection (label scanning with a Restful API) modes.
+It also includes AI capabilites to extract information from logistic documents.

 Some key features of the VisionSDK Android Integration include:

-- Support for multiple view types (rectangular, square, fullscreen) for the scanning window
-- Customization options for the scanning window size, shape, and border style
+- Barcode and QR code scanning
+- Focus on a specific area of camera preview
+- Document detection
-- Capture image and OCR API capabilities
+- Capturing of image
+- Information extraction from logistic documents (via both local ML models (offline) and REST API)
+    - Shipping Label
+    - Bill of Lading
+    - Price Tag (under progress)

 ## Installation
 Vision SDK is hosted on JitPack.io